d6u/Avetuc/README.md

 ## Architecture

 My most proud piece is this thing called [River](https://github.com/d6u/Avetuc/blob/master/Avetuc/River/River.swift).
 It's a manager of streams (that's why I named it River) and event dispatcher.
 It borrowed concepts from Flux and used [RxSwift](https://github.com/ReactiveX/RxSwift/) as pillar store.
 It doesn't look very clear for now, but I plan to extract it into a separate project and make it more useful.

+## Issues & Bugs

+I record bugs and future features in PivotalTracker https://www.pivotaltracker.com/n/projects/1356996.
+But issues and PRs on Github are still welcome!